Substitute Teacher Story: William Reich

 So, after months of sending out resumes, he pivoted.

-This motivated young man is now juggling grad school, a freelance photography and graphic design business, and substitute teaching.
-He says flexibility and agility is the name of the game for people entering today’s job market.
+William is now juggling grad school, a freelance photography and graphic design business, and substitute teaching.
+He says flexibility and agility is the name of the game for people entering today's job market.

 In this Q&A, William shares how becoming a substitute teacher is giving him skills that will apply to his future career.